gear5sh/Gear5/README.md

-# Shift
+# Synkit

-Shift is a new data integration protocol and specification, written in Golang, that aims to provide an alternative to existing solutions such as Airbyte, Meltano, and Singer-io.
+Synkit is a new data integration protocol and specification, written in Golang, that aims to provide an alternative to existing solutions such as Airbyte, Meltano, and Singer-io.
 It focuses on simplicity, performance, and extensibility to enable seamless data integration between various systems and applications.

 ## Roadmap
 - [ ] Postgres